one-click-studio/smelter-crash/README.md

 This is a minimal example that demonstrates:

-1. Initializing the compositor pipeline with web renderer enabled
+1. Initializing the compositor pipeline
-2. Registering a web renderer for a URL
+2. Registering inputs (MP4 file or web renderer)
-3. Creating a scene with the web view
+3. Creating a scene with the input
 4. Recording the output to an MP4 file
+5. Running the CEF event loop (required for web rendering)

-No windowing, no input switching - just a straightforward web page → MP4 pipeline.
+No windowing, no input switching - just a straightforward input → MP4 pipeline.

+### Key Implementation Details

+- **Default mode (MP4)**: Simple video input stream, no event loop needed
+- **Web mode (`--web`)**: Requires the CEF/Chromium event loop to run on the main thread for browser rendering to work